legg-calve-perthes disease in dogs

 Symptoms generally start as hip pain, especially when touched.
 You may notice limping that progressively becomes worse and the thigh muscles of the affected leg may start to appear shrunken when compared to the normal leg.
 Usually, Legg-Calve-Perthes disease occurs in only one hip, but every once in a while, both hips can be affected.

 Diagnosis is easily made by your pet’s veterinarian.
 A simple X-ray is all that is needed to confirm the disease.
 From there, your veterinarian will suggest a treatment plan that is best for your pet.
 In most cases, the best choice for treatment is surgery.
 The diseased femoral head and neck are simply removed in a procedure called a femoral head and neck osteotomy (FHO).
-After surgery, most dogs live a normal, pain-free life, although rehabilitative therapy is often necessary to ensure full recovery and can be covered by your dog insurance from Petplan.
+After surgery, most dogs live a normal, pain-free life, although rehabilitative therapy is often necessary to ensure full recovery and can be covered by a comprehensive dog insurance plan.

 If surgery is not an option, your veterinarian will work with you to develop a treatment plan that adequately addresses your pet’s pain.
 It is imperative that dogs with this condition are kept slim and trim, because obesity will only exacerbate the pain.